ZiRO-Bot/TagScript/readme.md

 This repository is a fork of phenom4n4n's [TagScript](https://github.com/phenom4n4n/TagScript) which is a fork of JonSnowbd's [TagScript](https://github.com/JonSnowbd/TagScript).

 This fork adds stuff or adjust certain stuff for my discord bot Z3R0 (ziBot).
+For general usage please use phenom4n4n's [TagScript](https://github.com/phenom4n4n/TagScript) instead!

 ## Installation